amberbit/backzilla/README.markdown

 Usage
 =====
-No gem available currently, so:

-    git clone git://github.com/amberbit/backzilla.git
+To install gem type:

+    gem install backzilla

 Backzilla will look for ~/.backzilla/projects.yaml and ~/.backzilla/stores.yaml files.
-Just copy from /examples and customize.
+You can copy them from /examples and customize for your oun purpose.
 Be sure to generate your own GNU PGP passphrase and put it to stores.yaml.
+It's basic of storing and restorign security of your backups.

 To backup all entities:

-    backzilla/bin/backzilla -b all
+    backzilla -b all

 To backup a whole project or single entity:

-    backzilla/bin/backzilla -b project_name[:entity_name]
+    backzilla -b project_name[:entity_name]

+To restore all entities:

+    backzilla -r all

+To backup a whole project or single entity:

+    backzilla -r project_name[:entity_name]

+For other options type:

+    backzilla -h

 Current state aka TODOs
 =======================
-Backup part is generally done.
-Needs some polishing and specs.
-Restore isn't implemented completely.
-Probably the script should also catch CTRL+C or any other interruptions and perform some wise cleanup.
+Backup and restore works correctly.
+Same goes with te rspec tests.

 - -m switch - move project_name to new_project_name or project_name:entity_name to new_project_name:new_entity_name in all stores
 - always backup ~/.backzilla too